ktyagi12/TextAnalytics/TF-IDF/README.md

 ![image](https://user-images.githubusercontent.com/38240162/72670207-e7cd7900-3a32-11ea-9125-8967f4afb4fe.png)

 **PMI Score:** PMI is defined as the measure of association.
 It measures how much more likely the words co-occur than if they were independent in the text.
 It is calculated as: PMI(word1, word2) = Probability(word1, word2)/ Prob(word1) P(Word2).
 PMI is calculated by nltk.collocations.BigramAssocMeasures() module

 **Entropy:** Entropy is defined as the sum of the probability of each label times the log probability of that same label, written as H(A) = -sum(p * log(p), axis=0).
 It is a measure of randomness of all the words.

 **Conclusion:**
-Term Frequencies/ Inverse Document Frequency Implementation with their applications of examples are mentioned above.
+Term Frequencies / Inverse Document Frequency Implementation with their applications of examples are implemented in Python with word clouds generated using R.